securityfirst/championscurriculum/audits.md

 * Focus on device and networks, others on processes or websites, and applications.
 * Can be more automated and can be mostly conducted with specific tools.
 * Need a lot of human inputs but gather a more comprehensive picture of an organisation
-* Require a specfic auditor be trained for an audit to be official
+* Require a specific auditor be trained for an audit to be official
 * Can take a significant amount of time, cost and resources to fully conduct

 ## Deepening